SpellholdStudios/SpellholdStudios.github.io/README.md

 ## <a name="misc" id="misc"></a>Miscellaneous Released Mods

-Documentation for all released IE mods not officially hosted at SHS.
+Documentation for all released IE mods not officially hosted at <a href="http://www.shsforums.net/files/category/5-miscellaneous-released-mods/">SHS</a>.

 <div align="right"><a href="#top">Back to top</a></div>